 |Year||Number of Candidates||Passed||Percentage|

 Birthingway conducts surveys with graduates for three years following graduation.
-During Winter 2020, we contacted and surveyed graduates from January 2018 through December 2020.
+In Spring 2022, we contacted and surveyed graduates from January 2019 through December 2021.
 If graduates do not respond, we research their status elsewhere; such as on state licensing databases or their current, private business websites.
 Occasionally, we are unable to account for some students through either means.
 This year, we were able to account for all graduates.

 Of the Midwifery Program graduates surveyed:

-- 14% are working in a related field (3 of 21).
-All of these graduates are also working as a midwife.
+- 29% are working in a related field (5 of 17) in addition to working as a midwife.
 Types of related work include: Midwifery Education, Lactation Consultation, Postpartum Doula, Childbirth or Health Education, Prenatal Massage, and Placental Encapsulation.